 And finally, California Department of Justice data suggest the auto theft effect from Lofstrom’s, Raphael’s and Sundt’s studies has come roaring back.

 Statewide, property crime climbed 8 percent from 2014 to 2015.
 Theft of at least $400, a crime category in which most penalties were reduced by Prop 47, rose by 10 percent to the highest point in a decade, though some of the change is the result of reclassifying crimes.
 The single largest contributor to rising property crime was a 12 percent increase in car theft

 All those years of skimping and cutting corners, refusing to fund basic constitutionally-mandated services for inmates and defendants, and putting the problem off for another day and another administration?
 They’ve come home to roost.
 The status quo, such as it is, works for literally no one: not the drug offenders running wild in the street, not the property owners they victimize, not the cops who are forced to stand by and do nothing, certainly not the under-represented defendants or inmates crammed into overflowing jails and prisons.

-This is completely dysfunctional, and it’s high time the California lege step up to the plate and honor its financial obligation to run the criminal-justice system.
+This is completely dysfunctional, and it’s high time the California lege stepped up to the plate and honored its financial obligation to run the criminal-justice system.
 “Starving the beast” doesn’t work, not when people’s civil liberties are at stake.